Updated: December 12, 2024

 AIMI (Additional to IMI )

 Additional to IMI (AIMI) is a post-purchase tax that applies to property worth more than €600,000.
-There are three levels of taxation based on property value:
+AIMI can be calculated as follows:

 Capital Gains Tax